GehadYoussry/Manage-Engine/README.md

 - **ResponseCounts:** Counts total responses per ticket by team and agent.
 - **UniqueRespondents:** Identifies tickets with responses from more than one unique agent.
 - **Final Query:** Combines the results to show response counts for tickets with multiple unique respondents.
-### These queries provide a comprehensive view of ticket response activity, highlighting tickets with multiple agents' involvement.